Research course

 Entry requirements

-Admission is based on high achievement in a previous or current degree, typically first class, high 2:1 or an equivalent.
-Students will normally hold an undergraduate degree in either anthropology, biological anthropology, archaeology, or closely related cognate fields within the humanities or sciences.
+Admission to the MPhil in Biological Anthropological Science is based on high achievement in a previous or current degree, typically first class, high II.i or equivalent.
+Students will normally hold an undergraduate degree in either Anthropology or Biological Anthropology.

 Months of entry